ElpadoCan/SpotMAX/spotmax/docs/source/install/hpc.rst

    .. note::

-      PyTorch is needed only if you plan to use the spotMAX AI method for spot segmentation.
+      PyTorch is needed only if you plan to use the SpotMAX AI method for spot segmentation.
 See the parameter :confval:`Spots segmentation method` for more details.

-7. **Download spotMAX AI model weights** (optional):
+7. **Download SpotMAX AI model weights** (optional):

    Download the model weights from here `3D model`_ and here `2D model`_ to these paths::